steelbrain/pundle/docs/technical/components.md

 Transformers Components are Pundle's source-to-source converters.
 They are useful for compiling languages like CoffeeScript or TypeScript to pure Javascript.
 They are also used to transpile ESNext into ESCurrent using Babel or other transpilers.

-You should note that if you want to add support of a language that is transformed into javascript, you should also addd `pundle-loader-js` with the extensions configured (unless it's `js`).
+You should note that if you want to add support of a language that is transformed into javascript, you should also add `pundle-loader-js` to your configuration with the extensions configured (unless it's `js`).
 If you are compiling from less to css for example, in addition to the less transformer you should also be adding a css loader to your configuration.

 [`pundle-transformer-typescript`](../../packages/transformer-typescript) and [`pundle-transformer-babel`](../../packages/transformer-babel) are examples of Transformer components.

 ## Post Transformer Components

 Post Transformer Components perform operations on a fully generated output bundle.
-The component's main callback recieves the contents of the generated bundle as a string that the operations must be performed on.
+The component's main callback recieves the contents of the generated bundle as a string.

-The operations of a post transformer include uglifying and prettifying the entire output, for example, here's an uglifyjs post-transformer
+The operations of a post transformer include uglifying and prettifying the entire output.
+For example, here's an uglifyjs post-transformer

 ```js
 const { minify } = require('uglify-js')